ziqni-tech/ziqni-admin-sdks/java/docs/AchievementsApi.md

 | **501** | A list of outcomes and/or errors |  -  |
 | **503** | A list of outcomes and/or errors |  -  |

-## updateAchievementsLiveStatusWithHttpInfo
+## updateAchievementsStateWithHttpInfo

-> CompletableFuture<ApiResponse<ModelApiResponse>> updateAchievementsLiveStatus updateAchievementsLiveStatusWithHttpInfo(body)
+> CompletableFuture<ApiResponse<ModelApiResponse>> updateAchievementsState updateAchievementsStateWithHttpInfo(body)